How To Winterize Your RV Water System

 6. The last step is to take a 5 gallon bucket and drain the little bit of water that has now been drained into the waste tanks.

-Your water system is now protected for the winter ahead!
+Your RV water system is now protected for the winter ahead!

 For Added Protection...

-In my personal opinion (at least with the RVs I’ve winterized), this has been enough protection to keep an RV's water system from freezing.
-However, some may want to pump RV antifreeze through the water lines and the water pump to insure complete protection.
+In my personal opinion (at least with the RVs that I’ve winterized), this has been enough protection to keep an RV’s water system from freezing.
+However, some may want to pump RV antifreeze through the water lines and the water pump to ensure complete protection.

-If that is the direction you choose to take, you will need a few more components:
+If that’s the direction you choose to take, you will need a few more components:

-Pumping RV antifreeze through the system may require a few gallons of antifreeze, all depending on how large an RV you have.
-If you go this route, you will also have to disconnect the water pump inlet line from the RV, as well install the two aforementioned kits.
+Pumping RV antifreeze through the system may require a few gallons of antifreeze.
+It depends on how large an RV you have.
+If you go this route, you will also have to disconnect the water pump inlet line from the RV, as well as install the 2 aforementioned kits.

 If you do a thorough job of blowing the water out with air, this whole process becomes unnecessary.
 A water system that’s void of any water will not freeze.
 You must be diligent about blowing out all the water, but that’s a lot easier and faster than pumping RV antifreeze through the system, and you won’t have the residual mess to deal with in the spring.